Halibut & Scallop Ceviche in Cauliflower Tacos

 Remove tortilla from press with the parchment paper still intact.
 You will be keeping the tortilla in the parchment paper until its cooked.
 At this point you can either refrigerate (if eating within a day or two) or you can freeze in an airtight container or zip lock.
 Or you can cook them immediately.

-In a non-stick pan on medium-low heat, remove one side of parchment paper on the tortilla and that side on pan.
-Once the tortilla has warmed a bit, remove the other piece of parchment paper.
-Cook until both sides are golden brown.
+In a non-stick pan on medium-low heat, remove one side of parchment paper on the tortilla and place on pan.
+Once the tortilla has browned around the edges remove the other piece of parchment paper.
+Cook until both sides are golden brown

 Place all ingredients together in a food processor and blend thoroughly.